ehovers10/dci/index.md

 ### From epistemic logic to information states

-Isaac Levi denies Peirce's characterization of the ultimate end of inquiry as "approaching the true complete story of the world" (Levi 1980, p.
+Isaac Levi (esp.
+1980), too, thinks that we can extract information regarding the nature of knowledge from our representation of the nature of inquiry, but he has a very different view of the nature of inquiry.
+Levi denies Peirce's characterization of the ultimate end of inquiry as "approaching the true complete story of the world" (Levi 1980, p.
 70).
 His concern is with the idea that ordinary inquiry can be understood in terms of such far-reaching objectives.
 Instead, he understands the aim of inquiry as *error-avoidance* (p.
 71).
 For Levi, inquiry involves the change of bodies of belief, and the criterion for appropriate such changes is care taken against importing error into one's belief corpus.
 One need only concern herself with this immediate change.

 Though his characterization of the aim of inquiry is different, the end result is the same.
 Assuming that proper inquiry doesn't result in the expansion of one's belief corpus with merely incidentally error free information, the end of inquiry is knowledge.